Accessible Parking Permit Program

 How to Apply

-People interested in applying for a special parking permit can complete the Application Form and return it to the Revenue Branch at City Hall for approval.
-The fee, as of September 2015, is $10.50 (including tax).
+Individuals interested in applying for an accessible parking permit can complete the Individual Application Form and return it to the Revenue Branch at City Hall for approval.
+The fee, as of February 2016, is $20.00 (including tax).

-Business Owners who are interested in purchasing a special parking permit for an organization can complete the Organization Application and return it to the Revenue Branch at City Hall for approval.
+Organizations and Business who are interested in purchasing an accessible parking permit can complete the Organization Application Form and return it to the Revenue Branch at City Hall for approval.

 Points to Remember

-- An individual is only entitled to one (1) disability permit.
+- An individual is only entitled to one (1) accessible permit.

 The permit follows the permit holder in their own vehicle or when given a ride.